 Keto Chocolate Mousse Recipe Variations

 You can use this low carb chocolate mousse recipe as a base for other desserts.
 I've used it to make a dark chocolate pie with peanut butter crust.

-I actually used to buy this instant mousse mix.
-However, it’s full of artifical chemical ingredients.
+I actually used to buy an instant mousse mix that comes in a box.
+However, it's full of artificial chemical ingredients.

 To be honest, it's just as easy to make homemade low carb chocolate mousse using this recipe.
 And, you know your using only wholesome natural ingredients.

 I used to rely a lot on convenient packaged food products.
 However, I now read the ingredients and nutritional data on the label before buying anything.

 Following a low carb diet has really helped me make better food choices.
 I've also learned how to make a lot of foods I used to buy in mixes or already prepared.

 I've tried a lot of different low carb chocolate mousse recipes and this is my favorite.
 I like it because it's so simple to make and tastes great.

 I also found another great chocolate mousse recipe at Cafe Delites that you may want to try if you're dairy-free.
 What's your favorite chocolate snack to satisfy a chocolate craving?

 Want some more simple low carb dessert recipes?
 Below are a few of my favorites: